 The elections for the European Parliament will take place all around the EU at the end of May.
-Each election, the Czech Republic sends 21 members in the European Parliament (the figure won’t change after the U.K. leaves the bloc).
+Every election, the Czech Republic sends 21 members in the European Parliament (the figure won’t change after the U.K. leaves the bloc).

 While many Czech political parties have already released their program, one can notice a growing effort towards trying to increase participation and reverse the trend of the impressively low voter turnout (18.2% in 2014, the second lowest after Slovakia) in the Czech Republic, one of the most Eurosceptic nations in the EU.

 Here’s a quick overview of the current Czech MEP’s and candidates for the upcoming election, the main issues addressed by Czech political parties, as well as the power balance, expected winners and losers of the European ballot.